RE3CON/UV-Kitchen/v2.01.31_mods/readme.md

 Customization:  A good value is 35.
 Beware not to put too high value, as this is suspected to shorten LCD lifespan.

 ### `mod_change_burst_tones`
-My contribution: Now allows to change PTT+F2 and 'long-press F1' burst tones.
+LarSeN contribution: Now allows to change PTT+F2 and 'long-press F1' burst tones.
 Defaults are 1750Hz and 1050Hz.

 Replaces mod_change_Tone_1750Hz.py.
 <hr>

 ### `mod_change_freq_scan_timeout.py`
-My contribution: Remove infinite time (useless).
+LarSeN contribution: Remove infinite time (useless).
 Instead, restore activity graph which was stuck in previous version.

 After applying this mod, the FREQ CLONE and CTC/DCS SCAN function ([F]+4, [F]+Scan) will run till given timeout or if user press [Exit] button.
 <hr>